ISSOtm/gb-vwf/README.md

 https://user-images.githubusercontent.com/15271137/172129074-6d0266de-e0c2-49bb-9519-7779dcb5ac2a.mp4

-You can also run [the demo](https://github.com/ISSOtm/gb-vwf/releases/download/v1.0.0/vwf.gb) yourself in your favorite Game Boy emulator.
+You can also run [the demo](https://github.com/ISSOtm/gb-vwf-demo/releases/latest) yourself in your favorite Game Boy emulator.

 Do you want to build the demo yourself, or to check out an example of how gb-vwf could be integrated into your project?
 Then please browse [the demo's source code](https://github.com/ISSOtm/gb-vwf-demo)!

+## How to use

+For detailed instructions, including installation and usage, please check [the wiki](https://github.com/ISSOtm/gb-vwf/wiki) out.

+Bugs can be reported on [the issue tracker](https://github.com/ISSOtm/gb-vwf/issues) (please check that it hasn't been reported already!), or by [bugging me on GBDev](https://gbdev.io/chat).

 ## Projects using gb-vwf